Agent Harness#

 How it differs from agents#

-Think of AgentHarness as lifecycle management for a remote shell or VM-like sandbox.
-It gives kagent a Kubernetes-native handle for creating, tracking, deleting, and surfacing that environment.
+Think of AgentHarness as lifecycle management for a remote coding-agent sandbox.
+It gives kagent a Kubernetes-native handle for creating, tracking, deleting, and surfacing that environment, plus a standard chat surface to interact with it.

 Backend model#